 \[ \begin{align} \frac{d\psi}{dt} = F\left(\psi\right), \end{align} \]

 where $F$ contains the physics.
-If you discretize this onto a temporal grid $n\Delta t$ with $n \in \mathbb{Z}$ and interpolate between two time steps $n$, $n + l$, you get
+Discretizing this onto a temporal grid $n\Delta t$ with $n \in \mathbb{Z}$ and interpolating between two time steps $n$, $n + l$, one obtains

 \[ \begin{align} \psi_{n + l} - \psi_{n} = \int_{n\Delta t}^{\left(n + l\right)\Delta t}F\left(\psi\right)dt. \end{align} \]

 The number of time steps involved is $l + 1$.
-You can now discretize the integral on the right-hand side in a variety of ways.
-The explicit Euler method results from the approximation with $l = 1$
+The integral on the right-hand side can now be discretized in a variety of ways.
+The explicit Euler method is obtained, for $l = 1$, via the approximation

 \[ \begin{align} \int_{n\Delta t}^{\left(n + 1\right)\Delta t}F\left(\psi\right)dt \approx F\left(\psi_{n}\right)\Delta t \end{align} \]